avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 #SBATCH --mem=20G
 #SBATCH --nodes 1

 ## Set up job environment:
-#set -o errexit  # Exit the script on any error
-#set -o nounset  # Treat any unset variables as an error

-module --quiet purge  # Reset the modules to the system default module load canu/1.9-GCCcore-8.3.0-Java-11
+module --quiet purge  # Reset the modules to the system default module load canu/1.9-GCCcore-8.3.0-Java-11 ##Load the canu module

 ##Activate conda environments

 export PS1=\$
-echo "I am working with this CONDA enviroment loaded" echo $CONDA_PREFIX

 ####Do some work:########

-## For debuggin
+## For debuggin it is useful to print some info about the node,CPUs requested and when the job starts...
 echo "Hello" $USER
 echo "my submit directory is:" echo $SLURM_SUBMIT_DIR